kristofa/work-exposure/README.md

 #### issues without epic assigned

 Exports the Jira issues on which time is logged but which have no epic assigned.
-Purpose of this is to spot if there are issues which should have been assigned an epic but it is not.
+Purpose of this is to spot if there are issues which should have been assigned to an epic but they are not.

 Structure of CSV: